Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### What synthetic assets does Float Capital currently support?

+Checkout our [alpha launch markets](/docs/alpha#alpha-float-markets) for details on supported synthetic assets in our early release.
+The alpha Float protocol will launch with an initial synthetic asset tracking the Flipp3ning, a 3x leveraged version of the Flippening, which is based on the market cap of Ethereum vs. the market cap of Bitcoin.

+### Testnet synthetic assets

 Our testnet deployment currently supports 3 synthetic assets.
-This may change for Polygon launch.

-One of our synthetic asset is an 'index' known as the ethereum killers (ETHKillers).
+One of our test synthetic asset is an 'index' known as the ethereum killers (ETHKillers).
 This Market is an average of the prices of the tokens of the three protocols seen as alternatives to ethereum, namely TRON, XRP and EOS.
 The EthKillers market allows users to gain long or short exposure to an equally weighted basket containing TRON, XRP and EOS.

 Another synthetic market we have on the testnet is an asset tracking bitcoin vs ethereum dominance.